Dreamcast Architecture

 Things were progressing smoothly for Hitachi, their iconic SuperH chips had found multiple clients and the company was now ready for a fourth installment of the series.
 Their new entry would combine embedded capabilities with functionality enjoyed by 3D games.

-Sega, being one the early adopters of the SuperH, unsurprisingly chose Hitachi’s emerging chip to power their new console.
+Sega, being one the early adopters of the SuperH, unsurprisingly selected Hitachi’s latest shipment to power their new console.
 Hence, the Dreamcast carries an SH-4 CPU running at a whopping 200 MHz [1].
 Also, to make things right this time, there’s only one fully equipped CPU.

 The offering